 SEC.
-2. Be it further enacted, That any person guilty of a violation of this Act, shall be subject to presentment or indictment, and on conviction, shall pay a fine of not
+2. Be it further enacted, That any person guilty of a violation of this Act, shall be subject to presentment or indictment, and on conviction, shall pay a fine of not less than twenty-five nor more than one hundred dollars, and be imprisoned at the discretion of the court.

 SEC.
-3. Be it further enacted, That it shall be the duty of the Criminal and Circuit Judges, and other Judges to whose courts have criminal jurisdiction, to give this Act specially in charge to the grand jury at each term of the court.
+3. Be it further enacted, That it shall be the duty of the Criminal and Circuit Judges, and other Judges ^{to} whose courts have criminal jurisdiction, to give this Act specially in charge to the grand jury at each term of the court.